Biomedical Graduate Education (BGE) and Admissions Office Frequently Asked Questions.

-The CAM program offers workshops for various exam preparation in our Career Development Workshop Series, based on student interest.
+The CAM program now offers a discounted in-classroom Kaplan MCAT prep course on Saturdays every semester, as well as discounted Kaplan online course materials.
+We offer workshops for various exam preparation in our Career Development Workshop Series, based on student interest.
 We also provide a vast library of resources and books for individualized study for our students.

 - Do you provide advising for Medical school, PhD programs, and other professional schools application process?